 Instructions

 - Draw the seven pieces of string up through the hole in the center of your cardboard loom.Draw the strings all the way through the hole.
 The knot will be next to the loom and the loose string will be coming out of the other side of the loom.Take one of the strings and pull it out to a slit on the edge of the cardboard loom- pull it down through that slit.Take the second thread and pull it out and down through the next slit.
 The third thread goes through the third slit and so forth until all seven strings go out from the center and down through a slit.
-The extra string will fall down underneath the cardboard loom.You will notice that there’s one empty slit left because there’s seven strings and eight slits.
-Don't worry, that is the way it’s supposed to be.
+This is now the top of the weaving.
+The knot and extra string are on the back of the cardboard loom.You will notice that there’s one empty slit left because there’s seven strings and eight slits.
+This is on purpose, don't worry.

 Shelly says